Written and Created by PaperCraftCentral Susan

 ~Frank Lloyd Wright

-One brilliant solution to this problem is to use Dotto or Repositionable Glue Dots on your projects while you are planning them out.
+One brilliant solution to this problem of sticking things down too soon is to use Dotto or Repositionable Glue Dots on your projects while you are planning them out.
 Dotto gives just enough tackiness to keep something in place long enough for you to decide if you want it there permanently, yet it allows you to move your item over and over again without fixing itself fast to the cardstock or designer paper.

-What if you have used snail adhesive or double-sided tape on your project instead though, and you have to move it after all?
+What if you have used Stampin' Seal or Tearin' Tape on your project instead though, and you have to move it after all?

-First, use a thin bladed item such as a finely made envelope opener or knife to remove the two bits of stuck cardstock or paper from each other with the minimum of damage.
+First, use a thin bladed item such as a finely made spatula tool from the Take Your Pick Tool, or find an envelope opener or knife to remove the two bits of stuck cardstock or paper from each other with the minimum of damage.
 Ease off the wrongly stuck stuff and see if you can get all of the residue from the tape to come with it.

 Some adhesive is heat activated so cautiously try using a hair dryer or a heat tool on it if you cannot get it apart by manual means.

-Use the corner of the eraser and press it firmly onto the leftover stickiness.
+First, do not use the tool as you would use an eraser. by rubbing it back and forth on your project.
+It could dig a hole in the paper!
+Instead, use the corner of the eraser and press it firmly onto the leftover stickiness.
 Now carefully roll and lift the tool off the paper.
 The stickiness (or part thereof) should now be on the resin.
+Keep gently using this rolling motion to get all of the offending residue off the cardstock.

-CAUTION: Do not use this tool as an eraser.
+CAUTION: Again, do not use this tool as an eraser.
 Your action while using it is rolling and lifting, not rubbing.

 When you have picked up some of the unwanted residue, roll or pull the sticky stuff from the resin and discard it, and if there are any more bits that need to be removed from your project, apply the tool again, rolling and lifting the unwanted stuff off.